barnscott/newworkspaceshortcut-barnix.io/README.md

 ## How to use

 After installing the extension, simply use the shortcuts.
-There are not currently an UI elements available.
+There are not currently any UI elements available.

 ## How to install